leeberg/BlogTest/_posts/2017-03-30-powershelazfunctionsvsts.md

 This process of deploying our Function App and Azure Functions is as follows:

-1. Azure ARM Template Deployment to Create/Update the Function App
+1. **Azure ARM Template Deployment to Create/Update the Function App**
-2. Archive the wwwroot Directory into a Zip File
+2. **Archive the wwwroot Directory from our Repository into a Zip File**
-3. Azure App Service Deployment activity to deploy the ZIP file we created in Step 2 to the Function App created in Step 1
+3. **Azure App Service Deployment activity to deploy the ZIP file we created in Step 2 to the Function App created in Step 1**

 ![]({{ site.baseurl }}/assets/img/4.png)